touchlab/linear-mcp/README.md

 *   Core functionality for managing issues, projects, teams, and users via PAT has been tested.
 *   OAuth 2.0 flow exists in the code but is **untested and likely non-functional**.

+## Attribution

+This project is based on [cline/linear-mcp](https://github.com/cline/linear-mcp).
+The logic is largely the same, but key parts of the internals have been modified after testing.

 ## Setup Guide

 ### 1. Authentication (Required)